West Virginia vs. Kansas NCAA Football Odds, Plays and Insights | November 27, 2021

 - Kansas' games have gone over 55.5 points in seven of 10 chances this season.

-- The two teams combine to score 46.3 points per game, 9.2 less than the total in this contest.
+- The combined points per game average of the two teams, 46.3, is 9.2 points fewer than Saturday's over/under.

-- The 66.9 points per game these two squads have allowed to opponents this season are 11.4 more than the 55.5 over/under in this contest.
+- This contest's over/under is 11.4 points fewer than the 66.9 these two squads combine to give up per game in 2021.

-- The average total in Mountaineers games this season is 52.5, three points fewer than Saturday's over/under of 55.5 .
+- Mountaineers games have an average total of 52.5 points this season, three fewer than Saturday's over/under.

-- In 2021, games involving the Jayhawks have averaged a total of 58.7 points, 3.2 more than the set over/under in this contest.
+- The 55.5-point total for this game is 3.2 points below the 58.7 points per game average total in Jayhawks games this season.

 West Virginia Stats and Trends

-- The Mountaineers covered the spread in their only game when favored by 15.5 points or more.
+- The Mountaineers have been favored by 15.5 points or more once this season and covered the spread.

-- West Virginia's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- West Virginia's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- In games that West Virginia picks up more than 491.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- West Virginia is 2-0 against the spread and 2-0 overall when the team totals more than 491.5 yards.

-- The Mountaineers have turned the ball over three more times (17 total) than the Jayhawks have forced a turnover (14) this season.
+- This year, the Mountaineers have turned the ball over 17 times, three more than the Jayhawks' takeaways (14).

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.